Major traffic update coming next week so please check back on the latest Most Valuable Facebook Statistics

 Facebook represents a huge potential market for your social media efforts, but it is becoming increasingly difficult to stand out from the crowd.
 The following statistics highlight some relevant Facebook facts and can ultimately help you to navigate it better, increasing your return on investment (ROI) and leading to greater marketing success.
-Download our Valuable Facebook Statistics non-branded presentation.
+According to SEC filing, for the first time, Facebook’s U.S. ad revenue will be larger than the biggest traditional media companies trailing only behind Google.

 - 4.5 billion likes generated daily as of May 2013 which is a 67 percent increase from August 2012 (Source: Facebook)